jpctrade-oss/angular-defer/README.md

   - removed $parsing with expensiveChecks during directive binding
   - trigger `$evalAsync` on event fired
 - removed inline style, use `.ng-hide { display: none; }` yourself in css
-- set $clicked on $rootScope when click event triggered on links, and unset after $rootScope.$apply
+- set $clicked on $rootScope when click event triggered on links, and unset after $rootScope.$apply, to differentiate click and browser back button.
-- removed $$testability directive
+- removed $$testability directive :)
 - useApplyAsync = true by default in $http
+- check fast $version check for object and array for $watchCollection